uo-lca/CalRecycleLCA/Database/README.md

 DataImport is a web app that loads individual data files.
 It is not currently used nor maintained.

 The console app is named LcaDataLoader.exe and has the following arguments:
-  * -r The full data root path Default: C:\\CalRecycleLCA-DATA_ROOT
+  * -r The full data root path
   * -s ILCD archive source name
+  * -i Create database and seed it.
   * -d Delete database and recreate.
   * -c Load CSV files

+Database connection configuration: Edit LcaDataLoader/App.Config.
+Change Data Source to the database server name.

-The console app creates a log file in the current directory.
-Logging can be configured by editing app.Config.
-(See log4net documentation for instructions).
+The console app creates log files in the current directory.
+The log file name and path can be configured by editing the log4net File param in LcaDataLoader/App.Config.

+Examples:

+Create the database using
+<pre><code>LcaDataLoader -i</pre></code>

+Drop and recreate the database using
+<pre><code>LcaDataLoader -d</pre></code>

 Data files loaded by LcaDataLoader are in the LCA_Data repository.

-Examples:

- Recreate database and load ILCD archive using
-  <pre><code>LcaDataLoader -r "C:\CalRecycleLCA-DATA_ROOT" -s "Full UO LCA Flat Export BK 2014_05_05" -d</pre></code>

- Update database and load ILCD archive using
-  <pre><code>LcaDataLoader -r "C:\CalRecycleLCA-DATA_ROOT" -s "Full UO LCA Flat Export Ecoinvent 2014_04_24"</pre></code>

-  Update database and load CSV files using
-  <pre><code>LcaDataLoader -r "C:\CalRecycleLCA-DATA_ROOT" -c</pre></code>
+Suppose those files are downloaded to C:\LCA_Data.
+They can be loaded as follows.
+<pre><code>
+LcaDataLoader -r "C:\LCA_Data" -s "Full UO LCA Flat Export BK 2014_05_05" LcaDataLoader -r "C:\LCA_Data" -s "Full UO LCA Flat Export Ecoinvent 2014_04_24" LcaDataLoader -r "C:\LCA_Data" -s "Full UO LCA Flat Export Improper 2014_04_01" LcaDataLoader -r "C:\LCA_Data" -s "Full UO LCA Flat Export PE 2014_04_24" LcaDataLoader -r "C:\LCA_Data" -s "ELCD-LCIA" LcaDataLoader -r "C:\LCA_Data" -c
+</pre></code>